hunter-richardson/my-config/README.md

 sudo $(dirname /path/to/repo)/matcha/Install
 ```
 ### User files and configuration
 After installing software, use the system GUI to create the users -- the commands `adduser` and `useradd` don't seem to work.
 After each, allow the new user to authenticate, which creates his/her userspace directories.
-(Each user has a `$HOME/.config/git/config` file (e.g., [config](home/hunter/.config/git/config)) with  `git`-related configuration settings.
-Currently, they're identical.)
 - Most likely, the administrative user `hunter-adm` was created before Ubuntu was installed.
 His files are stored in [hunter-adm](home/hunter-adm) and he belongs to the groups `user`, `dev`, `root`, and `ssh`.
 ```shell
 sudo groupadd dev